paulrosen/abcjs-configurator/README.md

 ?
 Choose rendering mode Universal
 ?
 Use axios module yes
 ?
 Use eslint yes
 ?
+Use prettier no
+?
 Author name Paul Rosen
+?
+Choose a package manager npm
 ```

 ## To develop